cortex-js/cortexjs.io/src/docs/contributing-code.md

 read_time: true
 layout: single
 date: Last Modified
+sidebar:
+  - nav: 'contributing'
 ---
+# Contributing Code
 ## Can I help fix a bug?

 Sure!

 Have a look at the issue report: if the issue is assigned to someone, they're on it!
+Maybe you can find something else to work on, or you can contact the person its assigned to to see if they need a hand.

 Otherwise, add a comment in the issue indicating you'd like to work on resolving the issue and go for it!

-## Contributing Code
+## How to submit some code?

 Whether you have a fix for an issue, some improved test cases, or a brand new feature, we welcome your contributions in the form of pull requests.

-**NOTE:** Your contributions are governed by the [GitHub TOS section 6](https://help.github.com/en/github/site-policy/github-terms-of-service#6-contributions-under-repository-license) which indicate that your contributions are made under the same license as the project.
-Furthermore, by making a contribution to the project, you certify that you have the right to submit to the project as detailed in the [Developer Certificate of Origin](https://developercertificate.org/).
+Your contributions are governed by the [GitHub TOS section 6](https://help.github.com/en/github/site-policy/github-terms-of-service#6-contributions-under-repository-license) which indicate that your contributions are made under the same license as the project.<br><br>Furthermore, by making a contribution to the project, you certify that you have the right to submit to the project as detailed in the [Developer Certificate of Origin](https://developercertificate.org/).{.notice--info}

 Follow this process if you'd like your work considered for inclusion in the project: